We use cookies to help us understand how you use our site, and make your experience better. To find out more read our privacy policy.

 Pat Cox's filmmaking career crosses the gamut, spanning everything from German fighter pilots to Scottish psychiatrists and New Zealand's most beloved dog.

-Cox began working in film in his native Ireland, thanks to a next door neighbour in Dublin who worked as a cameraman.
+Although “there was no film industry here virtually in those days”, Cox began working in film in his native Ireland, thanks to a next door neighbour in Dublin who worked as a cameraman, “He asked me one day if I would come on a shoot with him to carry his camera gear and that was it".
 Soon Cox was developing parallel skills as an editor and cameraman.
 In the second half of the 1960s he worked in various assisting roles on a number of features shooting in Ireland: among them David Lean romance Ryan's Daughter, and The Blue Max, based on German fighter pilot Bruno Stachel.

 Cox met his American wife to be while she was studying in Ireland and moved with her to Nebraska in 1968, and then in 1973, to New Zealand.